Dairy products – good or bad? Healthy or harmful?

 2. In many cultures milk has no tradition.

 No doubt about this fact.
 And do those of us who are living in a culture which does have this tradition (like on Ibiza with its great livestock tradition, which contributes considerably to the ecological diversity) have to stop it because others don't have it?
 Do the Japanese have to stop eating seaweed because many cultures don't have that tradition?
 Does everyone need to have the same nutrition habits?
 In anthropology this is a wellknown phenomenon: People with difficulties with those around them and their culture dream that in unknown cultures everything is better.
 It is quite funny if this argument is used by a vegan.
 Veganism cannot boast any tradition (the traditional Indian vegetarianism is usually linked to a high appreciation of milk).
 It is justified rather as an antithesis to an excessive consumption of animal products, usually markedly antitraditionalist.
-Such a justification may hold valid for a protest movement, not so mkuch to emancipate oneself and to build up something sustainable.
+Such a justification may hold valid for a protest movement, not so much to emancipate oneself and to build up something sustainable.

 3. Milk contains bacteria.

-Well, as for raw milk, yes.
+Well, as for raw milk, luckily so.
 This argument plays with the idea of many unschooled people that "bacteria" is a synonym for "pathogens".
 In fact we have bacteria in the intestines, which support us in our digestion.
 And just such bacteria are found in milk (provided the cow or goat is of good health).
 Raw milk with its bacteria and enzymes is a lot more digestable than dead milk (pasteurized or even ultra-heat treated).
 In cheese bacteria are added and their development is controlled.
 Lately there are hints that dead milk without bacteria and enzymes provokes many diseases, even does not apport calcium to the body but takes it out and so contributes to osteoporosis.
 And some people who believe they don't tolerate milk, try fresh milk, are enthousiastic and tolerate it perfectly.
 So, what bad is there in the probiotic bacteria in the milk?
 This argument is funniest if it comes from someone who eats spirulina, not knowing that it is a bacterium.

 4. Cow's milk contains caseine, which is used to produce glue.